Principles

 Humans handle exceptions, not routine.

 The default state of an autonomous organization is running.
-Agents dispatch, execute, evaluate, and learn -continuously.
-No one needs to watch.
+Agents dispatch, execute, evaluate, and learn continuously.
+No one should need to watch for the system to keep moving.

-Humans enter the loop when the system can't resolve something itself.
-A goal is ambiguous.
-An evaluation is uncertain.
-A pattern suggests a strategic decision.
-These are escalations -rare, high-value moments where human judgment actually matters.
+Humans enter the loop when the organization cannot resolve ambiguity itself: a goal is underspecified, an evaluation is inconclusive, or a pattern suggests a strategic decision.

-This inverts the traditional model.
+That inversion matters.
 Instead of humans supervising agents, agents escalate to humans.
 The human role shifts from manager to exception handler.
-Less overhead, higher leverage.

 04